-5. Each of the Decision Makers is satisfied that a partial revocation order of the FFCTO meets the test set out in the Legislation for the Decision Maker to make the decision.

-6. The decision of the Decision Makers under the Legislation is that the FFCTO is partially revoked [if the FFCTO was a bulk order, add "as it applies to the Issuer"] solely to permit [enter the name of the defined transaction e.g., Private Placement].
-(Nan ne of signatory for the principal regulator) (Title 2) (Nan ne of principal regulator)
+- 5. Each of the Decision Makers is satisfied that a partial revocation order of the FFCTO meets the test set out in the Legislation for the Decision Maker to make the decision. - 6.
+The decision of the Decision Makers under the Legislation is that the FFCTO is partially revoked [if the FFCTO was a bulk order, add "as it applies to the Issuer"] solely to permit [enter the name of the defined transaction e.g., Private Placement].

+(Name of signatory for the principal regulator)

+(Title)

+(Name of principal regulator)